View and Edit VCS Changes

 VCS changes are added to issues automatically when the issue is mentioned or a command is applied to an issue in a VCS commit message.
 Use this information to track the changes in your code base that are related to each issue.

 The following information is displayed for VCS commits that reference the current issue.
 VCS commits can be processed by YouTrack from TeamCity, Upsource, or a VCS integration.

-- The abbreviated commit hash that is associated with to the VCS change.
+This control shows the abbreviated commit hash that is associated with the VCS change.
 Click the hash to view the change details in the connected resource.
 When VCS changes are recorded in more than one resource, click the down arrow and choose the resource that you want to open.

 VCS commits that contain errors are highlighted on the page.

-The VCS Changes tab automatically displays changes that mention an issue or apply a command to an issue in the VCS commit message.
-If there are changes that are related to an issue that were not added to the list of VCS changes automatically, you can attach them manually.
+The activity stream automatically displays changes that mention an issue or apply a command to an issue in the VCS commit message.
+If there are changes that are related to an issue that were not added to the list of VCS changes automatically, you can add them manually.

-- The revision is added to list of VCS changes.
+The revision is added to the list of VCS changes.